Forestry

 The City Arboretum was established in 2003 with matching funds from an Urban Forestry DNR Grant.
 From this grant, 134 trees were planted.
 Since the initial planting, the arboretum has been expanded to include 200 trees and shrubs, with 65 different varieties.

 The arboretum is located on Hwy 14 near the City Utilities’ Waste Water Treatment Facility next to the Pine River.
-It is designed for self guided tours 7 days per week.
-Each tree is labeled with a brief explanation.
-For more information, Call 647-8108 Ex.
-2.
+It is designed for self guided tours daily.
+For more info: Call (608) 647-8108 ext.
+2

 Community Forest